DavidJDallas/DDIANotes/Part1/Chapter3.md

 <h3> Comparing B-Trees and LSM Trees </h3>

 B-trees are more well-established.
 But LSM-trees are typically faster for writes.
-Conventional wisdom is that B-trees are faster for reads, but this may depend on workload.
+Conventional wisdom is that B-trees are faster for reads, but this may depend on workload - 'benchmarks are often inconclusive and sensitive to details of the workload.' (p83).

 <h3> Secondary Indexes </h3>